vatsalkudecha/stream-verse/README.md

 - Build Movie List
 - Build Movie Card
 - Fetch Popular Movies from TMDB API and usePopularMovies Hook
+- Fetch Top_Rated & Upcoming Movies from TMDB API and store the results in store using useTopRatedMovies and useUpcomingMovies Hook

 ## Features